elzaksspro/docs/v2.0/admin/reference/README.md

 <filesender>/www/skin

-Each template uses “Foundation”.
+Each template uses "Foundation".
 There are template overrides.

 When you want to override css or add script, like for Fonts: create skin directory in www/skin and put it there.
-CSS must be named “styles.css”.
+CSS must be named "styles.css".
 In skin: skin/script.js and styles.css are immediately interpreted by FileSender.
 Can have other scripts, but must include them in your files or tweak templates/header.php to include them.
 Can copy it in config/templates/header.php and tweak there.
 Start of page with HTML headers etc.  Can add scripts and styles you want there.

 ## html template engine